 More information about Fiji is available on the Fiji Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-In September 2014, Fiji held elections that restored a democratically elected government and parliament to Fiji for the first time since 2006.
-The United States participated in a Multinational Observer Group representing 13 countries which assessed the elections to be broadly representative of the will of the Fijian people.
-After 2014 elections, the United States re-initiated security assistance and lifted restrictions on U.S. financing assistance to the Government of Fiji that were put in place following the 2006 coup.
+In September 2014, Fiji held elections that restored a democratically elected government and parliament to Fiji for the first time since the 2006 coup.
+The United States participated in a Multinational Observer Group representing 13 countries, which assessed the elections to be free and fair and broadly representative of the will of the Fijian people.
+After 2014 elections, the United States reinitiated security assistance and lifted restrictions on U.S. financing assistance to the Government of Fiji that were put in place following in 2006.

 U.S. Assistance to Fiji